COVID-19 research-related frequently asked questions

 - Council on Governmental Relations (COGR)

-Researchers should document the time they were unable to work on the data set for the purpose of determining if they later need to request a no-cost time extension.
 All data access and handling should be based on a set data management plan developed specifically for the research taking place and based on data security best practices.

 First, research teams are encouraged to pull together and review their currently approved procedures.
 Think about items such as data security and timeline shifts that you might need to make in your data analytic plans.
 Contemplate how remote methods of interacting with participants and handling data can be incorporated into your study and how your processes will need to change.
 Review every aspect of your study, including the recruitment process, the consent process, interactions with participants, the collection of data, transfer to secure storage and data analysis.

 Audio or video meetings: Think through how you will maintain privacy and confidentiality in audio or video “spaces” versus meeting with participants in a closed room, where it is obvious that others are not present and accidental interloping is more easily controlled.
 You might develop a script to confirm to participants who is present on the researcher’s side, to ask if there are others present on the participant’s side, and in group meetings with participants, advise attendees to disconnect or “step out” of the conference if non-participants enter their local space.